Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: B. Bayesian Analysis Framework

 where $\delta \PA=\Delta\PA^{\rm obs}-\Delta\PA^{\rm ion}$.
 By integrating out $\bPsi$ analytically, we finally obtain a marginalized likelihood

 with $\bC_M = \bM^T \bC^{-1} \bM$ and $(\delta\bPA^c)^T = \delta\bPA^T \bC^{-1}\bM$.

 We then perform a Bayesian analysis with $\mathcal{L}_m$ to examine the performance of the noise models, by fitting them to the data of 22 PPPA MSPs after ionospheric subtraction using \texttt{ionFR}.
 The results are summarized in Table~\ref{tab:pulsar_noise}.
-To compare the performance of these models, we compute Bayes factors $\textrm{BF}_{j}^i=Z_i/Z_j$, where $Z_i$ represents the evidence of the $i$-th model and is derived using the Markov Chain Monte Carlo (MCMC) chains generated by the parallel tempering MCMC package \texttt{PTMCMCSampler}~\cite{justin_ellis_2017_1037579} with thermodynamical integral~\cite{goggans2004using, calderhead2009estimating}.
+To assess model performance, we compute Bayes factors $\textrm{BF}_{j}^i=Z_i/Z_j$, where $Z_i$ represents the evidence of the $i$-th model and is derived using the Markov Chain Monte Carlo (MCMC) chains generated by the parallel tempering MCMC package \texttt{PTMCMCSampler}~\cite{justin_ellis_2017_1037579} with thermodynamical integral~\cite{goggans2004using, calderhead2009estimating}.
+We demonstrate the improvement of noise modeling (indicated by a positive Bayes factor) by including additional components one by one into the minimal noise model $\psi^{(0)}$, which contains the minimal white noise (with EF$_p =1$ and EQ$_p=0$) and a constant offset ({\it i.e.}, the $0^{\rm th}$-order polynomial noise term) only, ultimately leading to the full noise model.
+The results are summarized in the last four columns of Table~\ref{tab:pulsar_noise}.